rotki/rotki/docs/api.rst

    :resjson object result: If successful contains the balances of each asset held in the exchange.
 Each key of the object is an asset's symbol.
 Then the value is another object.
 In the ``"amount"`` key of that object is the amount held in the asset.
 And in the ``"usd_value"`` key is the equivalent $ value as of this moment.
    :statuscode 200: Balances successfully queried.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: User is not logged in.
-Some exchange query error.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Some exchange query error.
 Check error message for details.
    :statuscode 500: Internal rotki error